www2020devtrack/site/schedule.md

   <img src="images/skyline.jpg" />
 </p>

-The Developer Track will be held on Wednesday, April 22nd from 2pm to 5:30pm.
+The Developers Track will be held on Wednesday, April 22nd from 2pm to 5:30pm.
 Exact schedule to be determined.

-#### Developer Track, Wednesday, April 22nd, 2020
+#### Developers Track, Wednesday, April 22nd, 2020

  * 14:00-14:15: Opening Remarks
  * 14:15-15:30: _Presentations_